-The week before last our small-group had a bonfire at the Hawkin’s instead of the usual go to small-group at the Suber’s thing.
-We had a great time roasting marshmallows and drinking hot coco.
-After we each had had our fill of S’mores, the kids began a game of Man Hunt.
-It was in this game that the night’s funniest moment was created.
+Breaking from our weekly tradition of going to the Suber’s house, my family’s small-group had a bonfire at the Hawkin’s home.
+We had a great time roasting marshmallows and drinking hot chocolate.
+After we each had our fill of smores, the kids began a game of Man Hunt.
+It was during this past time that the highlight of the evening occurred.

 After waiting patiently in some bushes, I had finally caught Reagan, the fastest and least captured participant.
 I victoriously marched him back to our “prison” (a dog pen) and we began to make plans on how to capture the only player left: Sydney.

 In Man Hunt, those who are not in prison can tag those who are captured in order to free them.
 It was knowledge of this rule which caused me to urge Haydn to guard the back wall of the prison.
 As I attempted to appeal to my brother, I happened to notice Sydney taking advantage of the pen’s lack of protection.